TABLE OF CONTENTS

 Overview

-Use the directions below to generate an SSL Certificate for a Trustcenter hosted in AWS.
+Use the directions below to request an SSL certificate for a Trustcenter hosted in AWS, and to apply that certificate to the Trustcenter.

 Apply an SSL Certificate

-3. Secure copy the SSL certificate ZIP to the Trustcenter.
+- Secure copy the exported certificate files to the Trustcenter.

 rmmod AztAgent

-7. Create the SSL directory and move/copy SSL contents to it.
+- Create the SSL directory and move/copy the certificate contents to it.

-8. Create a passwords.txt and add the Private key passphrase to it.
+- Create a passwords.txt and add the private key passphrase to it.

 echo '<passphrase>' > /trustcenter/ca/thirdparty/passwords.txt